Human digestive system: Components

-The largest part of the GI tract is the large intestine, of which the colon is the main part.
-Water is absorbed here and the remaining waste matter is stored prior to defecation.
+absorption of water and nutrients into the bloodstream.
+It is followed by the large intestine, which further absorbs water and electrolytes from digestive contents, and stores the remaining waste matter (faeces) until it is expelled through defecation.
+The small intestine is the longest part of the GI tract but has a smaller diameter than the large intestine.

 There are many specialised cells of the GI tract.
 These include the taste receptors, various cells of the gastric glands, centroacinar cells of the pancreas, enterocytes lining the intestinal epithelium, and microfold cells also known as mucosal cells, mainly found in gut-associated lymphoid tissue of the small intestine.

 Some parts of the digestive system are also part of the excretory system, including the large intestine.